GetMyMood Period & Cycle Tracker

 Track mood changes with your cycle in mind

-GetMyMood is a mood tracker that lets you log mood and energy with period days, symptoms, flow, notes, and cycle phase context.
-Tracking these together may help you notice recurring emotional patterns over several cycles, while leaving room for sleep, stress, health, and life to matter too.
+You're not imagining it — mood can shift with your cycle.
+GetMyMood lets you log mood and energy alongside period days, symptoms, flow, and cycle phase context.
+Tracking these together may help recurring emotional patterns become easier to notice, while leaving room for sleep, stress, health, and life to matter too.

-Use it when you want to notice whether certain feelings, energy dips, or emotional shifts tend to show up around similar points in your cycle.
+Use it when you want to see whether feelings like calm, sensitive, or anxious tend to show up around similar points in your cycle — and whether energy or life events help explain the pattern.

 The logging screen lets you select mood, energy, flow, symptoms, and notes for a cycle-aware check-in.